 1. Get your paperwork in order

-Getting your papers in order before researching and applying for grants can help make the process much easier.
+Getting your papers in order before researching and starting the application process can help make it much easier.

-Take time to prepare the following document and keep them handy –
+Take time to prepare the following documents and keep them handy –

 You can also write a few statements on how your nonprofit’s programs stand out and help the community.
 Collecting a few testimonials at this point can help.